 - Show the unit to prospective lenders, buyers or renters

 The only exception to providing your tenant notice is if you’re responding to an emergency.
+A landlord may always enter in this case.

 3. Housing Discrimination